 EAMONN MCNULTY / SCIENCE PHOTO LIBRARY EAMONN MCNULTY / SCIENCE PHOTO LIBRARY

 Chickenpox.
-Young girl suffering from chickenpox (varicella) being attended to by an adult.
+Young girl with chickenpox (varicella) bathes in a solution of Pinetarsol.
 Chickenpox is a highly infectious disease caused by a herpesvirus that is transmitted by airborne droplets.
 Following a mild fever, an itchy rash breaks out that develops into blisters and then scabs.
-Treatment includes the use of painkillers such as paracetamol for fever and the application of calamine lotion to alleviate the itchiness of the skin.
-Chickenpox is rare in adults since infection in childhood generally confers life-long immunity.
+Treatment includes the use of general painkillers such as paracetamol for fever and the application of calamine lotion or Pinetarsol solution to alleviate itchiness of the skin.
+Chickenpox is rare in adults since an infection in childhood generally confers life-long immunity.
 An attack in adults often takes a more severe form.

 Model release available.
 Property release not required.